4thel00z/4thel00z/README.md

 - Rust
 - C

 I treat linux as a first level citizen.
-I do not *intentially* produce code targetting the Windows platform (as a compilation target lol) unless stated otherwise in the project description.
-So don't bother me with Windows related questions thx.
+I do not *intentially* produce code targetting the Windows platform (as a compilation target) unless stated otherwise in the project description.

 If you want to reach me to work with me, send me an email [here](mailto:4thel00z@gmail.com?subject=[GitHub]).
 Here is my [public gpg key](http://keys.gnupg.net/pks/lookup?op=get&search=0xD0E70B7A61EDA0BA).